 What is a Savannah cat?

-The Savannah cat is an Hybrid between a domestic cat (felis catus) and a serval (Leptailurus serval).
-Savannah cats are classified by the quantity or percentage of wild blood they contains.
-When breeding a domestic household cat with a beautiful exotic animal such as the African serval it takes caution, skills, care and a lot of attention.
+The Savannah cat is a hybrid between a domestic cat (Felis catus) and a serval (Leptailurus serval).
+Savannah cats are classified by the quantity or percentage of wild blood they contain.
+Breeding a domestic household cat with a beautiful exotic animal such as the African serval requires caution, skill, care, and a lot of attention.

-Savannahs are recognized for their tall legs, long slender bodies, large ears, long necks, short tails and of course their exotic spots.
-They range between 10 and 30 lbs.
+Savannahs are known for their long legs, slender bodies, large ears, long necks, short tails, and, of course, their exotic spots.
+They weigh between 10 and 30 pounds.

 Savannah’s personality is playful, adventurous and Loyal.
-Unlike most cats they love water and can even be trained to walk on a leash and play fetch.
-They are super friendly and loves dogs, cats and kids.
+Unlike most cats, they love water and can even be trained to walk on a leash and play fetch.
+They are super friendly and love dogs, cats and kids.

 What is a Savannah cat’s temper?